aisouard/libwebrtc/README.md

 Clone the repository, initialize the submodules if `depot_tools` is not installed on your system or not defined inside your `PATH` environment variable.
-Create an output directory and browse inside it.
+Create an output directory, browse inside it, then run CMake.

 ```
 $ git clone https://github.com/aisouard/libwebrtc.git